DeanLight/spannerlib/tutorials/Advanced usage.md

         return
 ```

-Next step is adding this pass to the pass stack:
+The next step is adding this pass to the pass stack:

 ```python
 magic_session = Session()  # reset the magic_session